Winnie the Pooh and the Blustery Day: Production

 Shortly before Walt Disney's death on December 15, 1966, the animation department was finishing work on The Jungle Book and preparing for The Aristocats.
 In late summer 1967, before The Aristocats went into production, it was decided to go ahead with a featurette-length sequel to Winnie the Pooh and the Honey Tree.
+The short commenced production under the title Winnie the Pooh and the Heffalumps.
 Because The Honey Tree was popular with American audiences, it was decided Blustery Day would be the first animation project without Disney.
 Under the new circumstances, the "Nine Old Men" animators Frank Thomas, Ollie Johnston, and Milt Kahl were brought onto the project.
 Wolfgang Reitherman remained as director, but he decided to feel more faithful to the source material.

-During a story meeting for the short, Disney considered Wally Boag to be perfect for the role of Tigger, who was added to the short.
-However, after Disney's death, Boag's performance of the character was considered to be "too zany for a children's film," and Paul Winchell, a ventriloquist, took the job instead.
-Following a British backlash to The Honey Tree led by film critic Felix Barker, Piglet was added to the short.
+During a story meeting for the short, Disney felt that Wally Boag was perfect for the role of Tigger, who was added to the short.
+However, after Disney's death, Boag's performance of the character was considered to be "too zany for a children's film," and Paul Winchell took the job instead.
+Following a British backlash to The Honey Tree led by film critic Felix Barker, Piglet was added to the short, having only appeared during the titular song sequence in the prior short.
 For the part, Disney had heard John Fiedler's voice on television and selected him to voice the character.
 Although Fiedler's natural speaking voice was higher than most men's, he still had to raise it considerably to achieve the character's high pitch.

 Release

 In anticipation of the short's release, Los Angeles Mayor Sam Yorty proclaimed October 25, 1968 as "Winnie the Pooh Day".
 Starting from Disneyland, Pooh and several other characters made personal appearances in several Sears stores throughout 25 cities in the United States to help promote merchandise.

 The film was released on December 20, 1968 in the United States, as a supplement to Disney's live-action comedy feature The Horse in the Gray Flannel Suit.
-It would later be included as a segment in The Many Adventures of Winnie the Pooh, which included the two other Pooh featurettes, released on March 11, 1977.
+It was later included as a segment in The Many Adventures of Winnie the Pooh, which included the two other Pooh featurettes, released on March 11, 1977.

 Like Winnie the Pooh and the Honey Tree, Blustery Day also had its television premiere on November 30, 1970 as a special on the NBC television network.
 Like both specials, both Pooh specials ran throughout most of the 1970s and was sponsored by Sears, who was then the exclusive provider of Pooh merchandise.
 On March 5, 1989, the film was re-aired on NBC's Magical World of Disney.